Yamavu/PicoMite_User_Manual/src/options.md

 but is less power-efficient.
 Note that under heavy load the system will run in PWM mode regardless of this setting.

-‘n’ is the PSRAM chip select (CS) pin and can be GP0, GP8, GP19, or GP47.
+`n` is the PSRAM chip select (CS) pin and can be GP0, GP8, GP19, or GP47.
 Typically GP47 is used for Pimoroni boards.
 Default is disabled.